Stellium is a literary magazine centering Black queer and trans prose writers.

 At Stellium, we're setting our intentions to not just make a statement in the world of prose but to redefine the space entirely.
-The magazine will publish five pieces each of prose poetry, fiction, nonfiction, and art within each issue.
+The magazine will publish prose poetry, fiction, nonfiction, and art within each issue.
 We seek work from emerging and established writers (with an emphasis on emerging).
 In due time, we hope to include a number of interviews, translations, reviews, and other works relevant to the QTPOC writing scene on our website, and (eventually) in print!

 What are we looking for?

 Prose poetry - We do not accept traditional poetry.
 Please note this description before submitting.
 Prose poetry is "not broken into verse lines, [but] demonstrates other traits such as symbols, metaphors, and other figures of speech common to poetry."
 Write in paragraphs and with a poetic flow, and we'll want to see it.
 Please submit a maximum of three poems.
 This section is not theme-specific but you're encouraged to focus on it.

 Fiction - We welcome long- or short-form fiction.
 If you submit flash fiction (up to 2k words), you can submit up to three pieces of similar length.
 The sweet spot is around 2k to 6k words.
 This section is not theme-specific but you're encouraged to focus on it.